Abstract

 3. Conclusions

 Through two rounds of evolution, we successfully designed a VHH antibody with strong resistance to extreme environments and enhanced affinity using the Pro-PRIME model.
 Although rare case can tolerate the extreme pH and saline conditions in our pre-training dataset, the Pro-PRIME model showed impressive performance after supervised learning with limited data, especially on capturing the epistatic effects.
 The analysis of these 65 mutants revealed that the Pro-PRIME model is adept at exploring the large space of protein fitness, being less susceptible to local optima, and having greater potential to find the global optimum.
 Our efficient method of designing mutants that consider multiple properties improvement holds promise for industrial application of proteins.
 Specifically, the VHH antibody has been deployed in practical production and significantly enhancing the efficiency of the entire production line after our design.
-This work demonstrates that the AI model can not only guide the evolution of protein thermal stability, enzymatic activity, ligand affinity, etc., but also enable to develop the mutants adapting the harsh unnatural environments, such as extreme pH and concentrated salt, largely expanding its application.
-The great potential of AI model is expected to significantly accelerate the development of medicine, agriculture, bioengineering, etc.
+While the Pro-PRIME model itself has been reported[25], this work demonstrates its first-time application to the challenge of designing proteins with alkali resistance and other extreme properties that are not found in natural proteins, nor have previous studies addressed or provided data for such applications.
+This shift from optimizing existing protein properties to engineering entirely new, unnatural traits is a significant advance in the field.
+This study shows that the AI models, such as Pro-PRIME, can not only guide the evolution of protein thermal stability, enzymatic activity, ligand affinity but also enable to develop the mutants adapting the harsh unnatural environments, such as extreme pH and concentrated salt, largely expanding its application.
+The novelty of this work lies in the ability to design and engineer proteins with novel properties, specifically alkali resistance, which is an unprecedented achievement in AI-assisted protein engineering.
+The great potential of AI model is expected to significantly accelerate the development of proteins for diverse applications in medicine, agriculture, bioengineering, etc.

 Additional information